Microbial inflammation of the cornea is not uncommon and can be sight-threatening. Culture is the key to diagnosis and management.

 Management

-Acanthamoeba Keratitis is widely considered to be an orphan disease.
-Drug companies haven't adapted treatments because of the rarity of the disease.
+Acanthamoeba keratitis is widely considered to be an orphan disease.
+Drug companies haven't developed specific treatments because of the rarity of the disease.

 Marginal Keratitis